Updated: April 4, 2019

 from a previous level.
 They might apply a formula such as MACD, Bollinger Bands, or simply analysis of the moving average

 price over time.
-Online Trading Academy’s patented Core Strategy is a type of technical analysis that teaches how to identify
+Trading Academy’s patented Core Strategy is a type of technical analysis that teaches how to identify

 supply and demand levels and then predict turning points in the direction of a security or the market as a whole.